jonhadfield/aws-inspector-reporter/README.md

 [![circleci][circleci-image]][circleci-url] [![Go Report Card][go-report-card-image]][go-report-card-url]

 ## about
 AIR is a tool to retrieve the latest AWS Inspector findings (latest run of each template) from your AWS accounts and presents them in an auto-filtered Excel spreadsheet.
+It can run from the command-line or using AWS Lambda.
 By specifying filters it enables you to adjust severity of specific findings, or ignore them and state the justification.
 Generated reports can be automatically emailed using AWS SES (Simple Email Service).

 ## installation
-Download the latest release here: https://github.com/jonhadfield/aws-inspector-reporter/releases
+Download the latest release for your OS from here: https://github.com/jonhadfield/aws-inspector-reporter/releases For running on AWS Lambda see [here](docs/lambda.md).

 #### macOS and Linux